The Bliss of Ignorance

 Well, not alone exactly.
 My thoughts are housed with the comings and goings of many people, in and out like a train station.
 Because a lot of time has already transpired, these people feel free to come and go in my imagination.
 Some visit my dreams.
 Some are even dead.
 They are all food for thought.

-The sounds and the smells coming in the window, the summer awakenings of the day, remind me of the many times that I woke up as a kid and wondered “what shall I do today?”
+The sounds and the smells coming in the window, remind me of the many times that I woke up as a kid and wondered “what shall I do today?”
 There was also the matter of who to do it with.
 There were the stock people around that I took for granted.
 I looked at a family picture the other day while cleaning in the basement.
 It was a shot at my parents’ 35th anniversary gathering in about 1994.
 We all were standing bravely holding hands like nothing would change ever, and yet now when I look back my parents are both dead, which is something you never think about when they are alive.

 It makes me wonder in life if it would do you any good to know things in advance.
 Chances are I think, nothing would really change, it would add up a certain portion of sorrow no matter what.
 You would watch life unfold like a train wreck at times, and you would not be able to stop it.
 The ignorance of youth shields us from a lot of things.
-As Adam and Eve found out in the Garden of Eden, knowlege and understanding can also be your undoing.
+As Adam and Eve found out in the Garden of Eden, knowledge and understanding can also be your undoing.
 You are best to get it by degrees as life dishes it out I think.

 And so I take in the smells and the sounds.
 There are also things I guess I don’t know now, and so I had better take today as I find it.
 The smells and sounds are a reminder and they are also a blessing.
 One day at a time, sweet Jesus, I think the song said.
 Time to be grateful.